tinacms/tina-cloud-starter/README.md

 ## Register your local application with Tina Cloud

-1. Visit [auth.tinajs.dev](https://auth.tinajs.dev/register), create a realm, and sign in.
-Make a note of your realm name.
+1. Visit [auth.tinajs.dev](https://auth.tinajs.dev/register), create an organization, and sign in.
+Make a note of your orgnization name.
 2. Create an app which connects to the GitHub repository you've just forked.
-Once your app is created, make a note of the client ID.
+Once your app is created, open settings and copy the client ID.

 ## Connect your local project with Tina Cloud